ADHD Traits Low — Pattern Not Standing Out

 Why do I still procrastinate or feel scattered sometimes?

-How accurate is an online ADHD screener?
+How accurate is an online ADHD check-in?

 Famous-person type assignments are estimates based on public writing and behaviour, not validated test results.
 Results Library content is educational, not a clinical assessment.